hypfvieh/dbus-java/README.md

 If you don't know what abstract unixsockets are and you don't need file descriptors you'll probably you can use native-unixsockets.

+### Upgrade notes for 5.1.0
+Upgrading to 5.1.0 should be no problem in most cases.

+Beginning with 5.1.0 the behavior of `Variant<?>` has been altered to get a more consistent behavior.
+More about that can be found [here](https://hypfvieh.github.io/dbus-java/variant-handling.html) .

+If you used `DBusMap` before, you should use `LinkedHashMap` instead.

+All methods previously returned instances of `DBusMap` will now return `LinkedHashMap`.
+This is transparent if you didn't use `DBusMap` directly but using `Map` interface instead.

+In this version the broken `hashCode()` implementation has been fixed in `DBusPath` allowing proper usage of `DBusPath` as `Map` key.
+Before equal objects did not create the same `hashCode()` breaking the contract of `hashCode()` and `equals()`.

 ### Note to SPI providers
 If you have used the SPI to extend the MessageReader/Writer of dbus-java before dbus-java 4.x, you have to update your code.
 Old providers will not work with dbus-java 4.x/5.x because of changed SPI interfaces (sorry!).